 I haven’t used the ICE services yet – I hope the toilets are a little more modern 😀

 What can I do on the train

 This is a question that many travellers ask, which I find rather surprising!
-Travel time from Athens to Thessaloniki is just under 4 and a half hours.
-In the future, the trip will be even shorter.
+Travel time from Athens to Thessaloniki is just over 4 hours, and a little shorter for ICE services.

 You can bring a book, watch a movie on your laptop, snooze, look out of the window, or just talk to your fellow passengers.

 In addition, you can just do some last-minute research on things to do in Thessaloniki.
-Don’t rely too much on the internet though, as reception is quite bad for most of the route.
+Don’t rely too much on the internet though, as reception is quite bad for much of the route.

 Where is the train station in Thessaloniki